drosoCode/drosocode.github.io/content/posts/overengineering-a-mirror-or-how-i-pxe-booted-a-k3s-cluster-part-2/index.md

 Considering we only want to restream the color camera's video to the tv (with low latency), we just need to find a way to capture the raw frames from the kinect and *somehow* put them in the video framebuffer.

-Reading the issues and pull-requests on the libfreenectv2 repo regarding this mattet, I found the following [PR](https://github.com/OpenKinect/libfreenect2/pull/1197) from which I copied most of my code.
+Reading the issues and pull-requests on the libfreenectv2 repo regarding this matter, I found the following [PR](https://github.com/OpenKinect/libfreenect2/pull/1197) from which I copied most of my code.

+I slightly modified it to directly write the raw frames to stdout (the logs are sent to stderr), remove the dependency on opencv for color space conversion

+{{< file "content/posts/overengineering-a-mirror-or-how-i-pxe-booted-a-k3s-cluster-part-2/assets/kinect/frame_grabber.cpp" >}}

+{{< file "content/posts/overengineering-a-mirror-or-how-i-pxe-booted-a-k3s-cluster-part-2/assets/kinect/CMakeLists.txt" >}}

+### Usage

+{{< file "content/posts/overengineering-a-mirror-or-how-i-pxe-booted-a-k3s-cluster-part-2/assets/kinect/launch.sh" >}}

 ### Building the docker container

+{{< file "content/posts/overengineering-a-mirror-or-how-i-pxe-booted-a-k3s-cluster-part-2/assets/kinect/Dockerfile" >}}

 ## References
 - https://aur.archlinux.org/packages/libfreenect2